CAFernandes/CAFernandes/README.md

 ## 🚀 About Me

 I'm a passionate developer focused on creating modern, efficient solutions for the PHP ecosystem.
-Currently working on **PivotPHP - The Evolutionary PHP Microframework**, a framework that evolves with the community needs while maintaining the simplicity and elegance of Express.js.
+Currently working on **PivotPHP - The Evolutionary PHP Microframework**, a framework that represents a paradigm shift in PHP development where structure meets speed.

-- 🔭 I'm currently developing **[PivotPHP](https://github.com/PivotPHP/pivotphp-core)** - The Evolutionary PHP Microframework
+- 🔭 I'm currently developing **[PivotPHP](https://github.com/PivotPHP/pivotphp-core)** - Evolution over Convention
 - 🌱 I'm exploring modern PHP practices, PSR standards, and reactive programming
 - 👯 I'm looking to collaborate on open-source PHP projects
 - 💬 Ask me about PHP, microframeworks, API development, and software architecture
-- ⚡ Fun fact: PivotPHP achieves 2.57M ops/sec in CORS operations!
+- ⚡ Fun fact: PivotPHP is 2.9x faster than Slim 4 and 4.6x faster than Lumen!

 ## 🛠️ Tech Stack